tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 ## Destination rule keys

 This document defined three keys for destination rules.
-Any destination rule in the `proxy-match` array MUST contain the contain the `proxies` key with at least one proxy `identifier`.
+Any destination rule in the `proxy-match` array MUST contain the `proxies` key with at least one proxy `identifier`.
 Any destination rule in the `proxy-exclude` array MAY contain the `proxies` key, which if present MUST contain at least one proxy `identifier`.
 All destination rules MUST also contain at least one other key use to describe the destination properties.
 Each key MUST correspond to an array with at least one entry.